 - As your turkey browns, use a potato masher to break it up.
 I can’t remember where I learned this tip, but it works so well.

-I like to load the turkey-quinoa mixture up into the lettuce wraps and then top them with sour cream, pickled jalapenos, cilantro, tomatoes and shredded cheese.
+I like to load the turkey-quinoa mixture up into the lettuce wraps and then top them with guacamole, cilantro lime crema or sour cream, quick pickled onions, cilantro, tomatoes and shredded cheese.
 I like mine extra spicy, which is why I’m obsessed with Cabot’s Fiery Jack Shredded Cheese, a blend of their Hot Habanero Cheddar mixed with just the right amount of mild Monterey Jack.
 Not only is it spicy, but it’s got great flavor too.
 So perfect for topping these taco lettuce wraps… I may even try swapping it into my Instant Pot Cheesy Southwestern Lentils & Brown Rice for an extra kick.

 Rick on the other hand is not so into the heat, so he’ll normally top his lettuce wraps with black olives, sour cream and a bit of Cabot’s 4-Cheese Mexican Shredded Cheddar.
 That’s another great thing about this recipe – Everyone can customize their dinner to suit their tastes.
 Kids love the assembly process too.
 You could even serve the turkey-quinoa mixture over some cauliflower rice to make some healthy bowls that are perfect for topping too.

 If you’re looking for a vegetarian-friendly option, you could also make these turkey lettuce wraps completely meatless by swapping out the ground turkey with an extra can of black beans, some instant pot black beans, or some frozen corn kernels.

 However you choose to enjoy them, I think these Taco Quinoa & Turkey Lettuce Wraps will be a big hit in your house.
 Please let me know if you make them, I’d love to hear your feedback!